jeffersonfparil/imputef/res/perf.md

 print("Question 4: Is there a single combination of parameters which performs reasonably well across datasets?") print("Answer 4: We are not certain yet as we are only capturing a single dataset for which the predicted optimum parameter combination is present.
        However, given the complexity of the parameter spaces, this is unlikely.
-Again, blame the no-free-lunch theorem.")
+Again, blame the no-free-lunch theorem.
+       But wait!
+Some unimodality in min_loci_corr is starting to show centered on 0.5, and bimodalities in the rest, i.e., max_pool_dist near both extremes, min_l_loci at <10 and ~17, and min_k_neighbours at ~5 and ~17.
+These are very curiosome indeed!")

 ```